cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 try:
     login(hf_access_key)
 except requests.exceptions.HTTPError:
-    pass
+    raise SystemExit(“Could not login to HuggingFace with access key”)
 ```

-This code logs you into Hugging Face, allowing you to use an agent without directly supplying it with a token inside the python file, we will continue assuming you have done this.
+This code logs you into Hugging Face, allowing you to use an agent without directly supplying it with a token inside the python file, the examples below will assume that you have done this.

-(However, you can also parse the token into the model directly if you need to using `model = HfApiModel(model_id=model_id, token=token)`, I will explain the purpose of `model` later)
+However, you can also parse the token into the model directly if you need to using `model = HfApiModel(model_id=model_id, token=token)`, I will explain the purpose of `model` later

 ### Starting the model with smolagents (API)
-The following is an example of how you would setup the model (which I will show you how to use in a later section) using the API method discussed above using the Qwen model
+The following is an example of how you would setup the model (which I will show you how to use in a later section) using the API method discussed above using the Qwen model.

+For this code to work you will need the above code (alternatively you can parse in token="YOUR TOKEN", but I don't recommend it outside of testing how smolagents works).
 ```
 from smolagents import HfApiModel

 model_id = "Qwen/Qwen2.5-Coder-32B-Instruct"
 model = HfApiModel(model_id=model_id)
 ```
-You choose your model from Hugging Face's models and use HfApiModel to utalise it
+You choose your model from Hugging Face's available models and use HfApiModel to utilise it.

 ## Important Notes
 - Smolagents is an experimental library and may change over time.
 - Outputs can vary as APIs and models evolve, so results may not always be consistent.
-- It seems models can't be too large when using the API `too large to be loaded automatically (688GB > 10GB).`
+- It seems models can't be too large when using the API, the following error can be produced: `too large to be loaded automatically (688GB > 10GB).`

 ## Using Local Models
-When working with Smolagents, you may prefer using a local LLM instead of an API-based one for a variety of reasons from privacy to the cost of using an API.
+When working with smolagents, you may prefer using a local LLM instead of an API-based one for a variety of reasons from privacy to the cost of using an API.
 In this section I will briefly go over my experiments with Ollama.

-### What is Ollama
+### What is Ollama?
-Ollama is a local runtime designed to simplify using LLMs on your machine.
+Ollama is a local runtime environment designed to simplify using LLMs on your machine.
 It allows you to download, manage, and run various open-source models without requiring an account or internet connection for basic operations.

 ### Getting Ollama
-1. Visit the [Ollama webpage](https://ollama.com) and download the version for your operating system
+1. Visit the [Ollama webpage](https://ollama.com) and download the version for your operating system.

-2. Run the downloaded app and follow on screan instructions.
+2. Run the downloaded app and follow on screen instructions.
 It will ask for administrator permissions.
-It will at the end display a command to download an LLM, you don't need to run that if you are choosing your own
+It will, at the end, display a command to download an LLM, you don't need to run that if you are choosing your own.

 Once you have it installed you can browse for models in Ollama which there are a lot of.
-I went for Llama3 so that will be the example I use (but I assume that the agent will work with any model).
+I went for Llama3 so that will be the example I use, but I assume that the agent will work with any model.

 You will then see a page that looks like this: